Cambridge District Scout Archive

 The Group returned census figures for

-The gap in returns in 1958 is not as yet explained.
-The disappearance of the troop suggests that it was more than an administrative delay.
+The gap in returns in 1958 is explained as the leaders but it is not clear if it was more than an administrative delay.

 A later list, nominally after 1950 but in some cases a long way after, gives